DeviceConnect/DeviceConnect-iOS/README.md

 # <a name="section3">Operation check</a>
- To dConnectBrowser the address bar "http: // localhost: 4035 / gotapi / availability" Please enter the.<br>
+ To dConnectBrowser the address bar 'http://localhost:4035/gotapi/availability' Please enter the.<br>
 If this response is returned in the following, such as JSON, you will be able to make sure that DeviceConnect is running.<br>

  <center><a href="https://raw.githubusercontent.com/wiki/DeviceConnect/DeviceConnect-iOS/imageX.PNG" target="_blank">